ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

 !!! pied-piper ":bulb: TL;DR - Migration from CA/Live API Creator (LAC)"

       CA/Live API Creator has reached end-of-life and soon end-of-support.
-For customers seeking to migrate, API Logic Server offers a migration path worth considering:
+Customers seeking to migrate have many options for creating APIs.
+API Logic Server offers a migration path worth considering:

-      * Built by the same engineering leadership team, the products are quite similar.
-They both offer instant **multi-table APIs**, **multi-page Admin Apps**, and **business logic** using rules extensible with code.

-      * LAC provides **Custom Resources**.
-This is provided by API Logic Server, which affects dependent clients.

-         * Model Migration tools are available and are past the proof-of-concept phase.
+      * API Logic Server provides ***unique* support for declarative logic and security**

+      * We also provide a **migration utility** for logic and security

+      * **Consulting services** are available to assess specific applications, and provide migration tools for LAC feature such as custom resources

-      * API Logic Server offers superior services for:
+      * API Logic Server is **open source**, and offers superior services for:

-         * Development: uses standard IDEs for debugger and source code management.
+         * **Development:** uses standard IDEs for debugger and source code management.

-         * Deployment: scripts are provided to containerize applications for deployment.
+         * **Deployment:** scripts are provided to containerize applications for deployment.

-      Consulting services are available to assess specific applications, and provide migration tools.

 &nbsp;